A flexible and tax-efficient way to save

 • Investment service fee of 0.52% for providing ongoing support in relation to your investment portfolio.

-• Platform fee of 0.13% for running the online services that hold your investments.
+• Platform charge of 0.13% for running the online services that hold your investments.

-• Fund fee of up to 0.10% for the operation of each of the funds within your investment portfolio.
+• Fund charge of up to 0.11% for the operation of each of the funds within your investment portfolio.

 Learn more about the Stocks & Shares ISA

 A Stocks & Shares Individual Savings Account (ISA) is an investment account with a government tax incentive.
-You can invest up to £20,000 across one or more ISAs each tax year (correct for tax year 2024/25) without paying any capital gains tax on your savings growth, or income tax when you come to spend your savings.
+You can invest up to £20,000 across one or more ISAs each tax year (correct for the current tax year) without paying any capital gains tax on your savings growth, or income tax when you come to spend your savings.
 So it’s all yours.
 Tax rules are set by the Government and are subject to change.

 You can withdraw your money at any time, although you should be aiming to keep your money invested for at least five years.
-And if you replace any withdrawals in the same tax year, you won't lose your tax allowance.
+You can take money out and put it back into a flexible ISA in the same tax year without using up any of your ISA allowance.

 Remember – you can’t always withdraw money quickly from investments as it takes time to sell them.
 Or you might not want to withdraw money from an investment if (for example), markets are experiencing a downturn.
 So make sure you have cash on hand for any emergencies.

-You should be comfortable investing for the long term (5 to 10 years).
+You should feel comfortable investing for the long term, which usually means at least five to 10 years.

-An ISA can only be held by a single individual.
-It cannot be held jointly.
+An ISA can only be held by one person, so you can't open a joint account.

 The biggest benefit of a Stocks & Shares ISA is that there’s:

-• no dividend tax if you receive dividend income from the funds you’re invested in
+• no dividend tax if you receive income from shares in your ISA

-• no need to declare your ISA on your self-assessment tax returns
+• no need to tax declare your ISA in your self-assessment tax return.

-Your ISA might be liable for Inheritance Tax (IHT) though.
-If you die, the value of your ISA will be taken into account when calculating the value of your estate.
-If the total value of your estate is over the IHT threshold (currently £325,000), then your beneficiary will pay His Majesty's Revenue and Customs (HMRC) 40% of the amount above that threshold.
-There are ways to remove an ISA from your estate – see “What happens to my ISA if I die?”.
+If you die, the value of your ISA will be included when working out the total value of your estate.
+If your estate is worth more than the current inheritance tax nil rate band threshold, your beneficiaries may need to pay inheritance tax (IHT) at the current rate.
+There are ways to remove an ISA from your estate – see “What happens to my ISA if I die?”

 You can invest up to a maximum of £20,000 in total (i.e. across one or more ISAs) each tax year.
-This limit is correct for tax year 2024/25.
+This limit is correct for the current tax year.
 It’s set by the government and can change.
 If you’re saving regularly into an ISA, you need to be careful not to go over this limit.
-This Stocks and Shares ISA has a minimum investment of £100.
+This Stocks & Shares ISA has a minimum investment of £100.

 You should be aware that the money you put in will be at risk and you might get back less than you invested.
 You should only invest if you have sufficient emergency funds set aside to cover necessary expenses.

-With a Stocks & Shares ISA your money is placed in funds that are designed to go up in value more than a regular savings account.
-But that means the value of your savings could also go down and you might not get back the amount you invested.
+With a Stocks & Shares ISA your money is placed in funds that have the opportunity to increase in value more than a regular savings account or cash ISA.
+But this means the value of your savings could also go down and you might not get back the amount you invested.
 So when you choose how to invest your money, it’s important to understand what you’re investing in, and how these potential risks are managed.
-If you want to find out more about our investments, visit investment options .
+If you want to find out more about our investments, visit investment options.

 For information specifically on investment risk, visit investment risk.